 Christians Meditate offers four courses.
 Each course combines daily practice of contemplative prayer with tools of cognitive behavioral therapy (CBT).
 In combination, contemplative prayer and CBT teach skills to develop healthy habits of thinking that alleviate worry and fear, creating space for God in our everyday lives.

 All classes are experiential.
 You will practice contemplative prayer, discuss your experiences, journal and do hands-on exercises that bring clarity about your own patterns of thinking, emoting and relating to the Divine.
 There are no canned PowerPoints or memorized lectures.

-All classes are led by Sandra Miller, a fully licensed clinical therapist based in St Louis, a follower of Jesus whose practice of contemplative prayer and meditation started in 1981.
+All classes are led by Sandra Miller, MSW, LCSW, a fully licensed clinical therapist based in St Louis, a follower of Jesus whose practice of contemplative prayer and meditation started in 1981.
 Read about Sandra’s spiritual journey.

-Removing The Barriers: Awakening To Thoughts & Emotions.
+Removing The Barriers – Awakening To Thoughts & Emotions.
 This class is for participants with an existing centering prayer, Christian meditation, lectio divina or other contemplative practice.
 In the class, participants will identify thoughts and emotions that separate us from God’s loving presence and learn and apply skills to cope with negative thoughts and difficult emotions.
-This free 10 week live online class is offered four or more times a year.
+This free 10 week live online class and half day retreat is offered four or more times a year.
 The class is made available through MeditationChapel.org – a collaboration between Online Meditation Chapel, Contemplative Outreach and World Council of Christian Meditation (WCCM).

 Mindful Way.
-This evidence-based 10-week Mindfulness-Based Cognitive Therapy (MBCT) course is for adults in the St Louis area with depression and anxiety looking for a Christian-perspective.
+This evidence-based 10-week Mindfulness-Based Cognitive Therapy (MBCT) clinical course is for adults in the St Louis area with depression and anxiety looking for a Christian-perspective.
 The course includes 10 two-hour weekly sessions, a full day Saturday retreat and an individual consultation.
 The course is offered through St Louis DBT, a mental health practice in Richmond Heights.
 Documentation is provided so participants can submit requests for out-of-network reimbursement from their health insurance provider.